HL7/fhir-ips/input/pagecontent/Design-Conventions.md

 ### Representation of Person Names

 This specification requires that any Person Name is represented including at least one of the following components: given, family or text.
-Although it is recognized that there is not the same concept of "family name" in all cultures, when the name of a person is provided, where possible it SHOULD be provided as a list of parts, such as given, family, prefix and suffix.
+Although it is recognized there is not the concept of "family name" in all cultures, when the name of a person is provided, it SHOULD be provided as a list of parts, such as given, family, prefix and suffix.

 ### Relationship to Gender Harmony